 - What other characters might appear in this moment of total loss?

-There are so many other ways to get inspired, and these seven ideas barely scratch the surface.
+There are so many other ways to get inspired, and these seven inspirational writing prompts barely scratch the surface.

 So don’t give up on your commitment to the 7 Day Creative Writing Challenge!
 No matter what, dig deep and find something fun to explore and write about.